techLiberty/galaxy-11ty-libdoc/content/creating-content/widgets/sandboxes.md

 layout: libdoc_page
 eleventyNavigation:
     key: Sandboxes
-    parent: Creating content
+    parent: Widgets
-    order: 40
+    order: 80
-description: How to use sandboxes feature of Eleventy LibDoc
+description: Simple HTML resources separated from LibDoc’s pages scope and embedded into a LibDoc page
-permalink: creating-content/sandboxes/index.html
+permalink: creating-content/widgets/sandboxes/index.html
 tags:
     - sandbox
 ---

-**Sandboxes are simple HTML resources separated from LibDoc scope and embedded into a LibDoc page**, just like a Youtube embed or any other.
+**Sandboxes are simple HTML resources separated from LibDoc’s pages scope and embedded into a LibDoc page**, just like a Youtube embed or any other.
 LibDoc sandboxes come with a custom user interface with both code and result.
 By default, code and result get 50% of the width each but it can be resized.
 There are two ways to include a sandbox:

 | Feature                                  | Inline sandbox | File sandbox |